Summary

 Closing Recommendation

-We recommend this as a strong mid level commentary for preaching and teaching James, especially when we want help applying the letter to church culture and everyday discipleship without losing the gospel ground of obedience.
+We recommend this as a strong mid level commentary for preaching and teaching 2 Peter and Jude.
+It is especially valuable when we need wise help in applying the letters’ warnings without panic, and in calling the church to persevering holiness rooted in the gospel.

 As pastoral next steps, we can visit the Bible Book Overview, browse Top Recommendations, and use the Reformed Commentary Index to build a wiser working library.